 Beginning in Fall quarter 2019, two Dartmouth undergraduates annually can register for classes at the American University of Kuwait (AUK) in Salmiya, Kuwait.
 This is Dartmouth's only off-campus, for-credit program in the Arabian Peninsula and so provides a unique opportunity to study in and experience a Muslim-majority country.
 Co-Director: Professor Theodore C. Levin, Arthur R. Virgin Professor of Music; Departments: Asian Societies, Cultures and Languages, Music

 THE STUDY ABROAD EXPERIENCE

-Students choose three to four courses in AUK’s semester system. – See the full list of courses in the AUK catalog.
-AUK is an English-speaking university, so no Arabic language skills are required.
-However, Arabic language courses at AUK may be available for Dartmouth transfer credit.
+Students choose three to four courses in AUK’s semester system.
+The full list of courses are in the AUK catalog.

 **NOTE: If you are accepted to this exchange, you must be prepared to complete and submit all documents requested by AUK before June 1.

 Going to Kuwait to study?
 Read these first: www.auk.edu.kw

 Because AUK is not a residential university AUK assists Dartmouth students to locate suitable housing near its campus.
 This housing can range from furnished apartments or flats to hotel rooms within easy walking distance from campus.

 Students have high-speed internet access on campus; access at private accommodations is variable.
 In certain circumstances, students may have the opportunity to share accommodations with other Dartmouth students.
 Housing costs are roughly equal to Hanover costs and sometimes lower.